-- 1. The Deregulation of the Agricultural Marketing Boards in 1997 and the free play of market prices in SA, necessitated a new approach to crop forecasting. - 2.
-Accurate crop forecasts are essential to keep the market working well. - 3.
-At a meeting of the Maize Forum during 1998, it was requested that a working group being established to deal with crop estimate matters.
+- 5. In a free market environment, much more emphases have to be put on planning in respect of how much to produce, where to produce, at what price, etc. - 6.
+A new approach to crop forecasting was necessitated. - 7.
+Accurate crop forecasts are essential to keep the market working well. - 8.
+At a meeting of the Maize Forum during 1998, it was requested that a working group being established to deal with crop estimates matters.